carbon1423/secure-multiplayer-game-server/README.md

 - Update each clients screens with the other players positions
 - Work on game logic
 - Implement things like gravity and platforms
+- Write a `test_client.c` so that the server can recieve signals and update the main clients screen.